 With the Lethbridge Northern Irrigation District bringing in the endless miles of irrigation systems in 1923 and with the railroad providing access to markets in 1925, settlers from the dryland areas of Southern Alberta came to Picture Butte.

 Named by the early settlers because of the excellent view from a knoll southeast of the present town, the community grew rapidly.

-In 1947 the historical landmark fill, where prairie Indians once sent smoke signals to other tribes in pioneer days, was flattened to make room for the present businesses of the town.
+In 1947 the historical landmark fill, where First Nations tribes once sent smoke signals to other tribes in pioneer days, was flattened to make room for the present businesses of the town.
 The dirt from the hill was used to dyke the shoreline of the nearby lake.